 Thin gloves for summer, thick gloves for winter.
 Seems simple enough, eh?

+Winter gloves: Be careful wearing thick or ill-fitting gloves as these may interfere with braking and/or changing gear.
 Summer gloves: Why wear gloves in the summer?
 Gloves are not only protection from the elements but also if you fall off.
 Your hands are often what take the brunt of an ‘unintentional dismount’, and a protective layer will help prevent gravel rash.
 Fingerless gloves are great for warmer weather as they provide protection and comfort, and they interfere less with gear changes and braking.

 Cycle specific gloves sometimes come with padding at key pressure points on the palms, making longer rides more comfy.